rogithub/eloquentJsExercices/README.md

-# Exercices of the book Eloquent JavaScriot
+# Exercices of the book Eloquent JavaScript
 Writen using nodejs.
 Some with its corresponding tests with nodeunit. http://eloquentjavascript.net/